UtrechtUniversity/GitMiller/README.md

 </tr>
 </table>

 GitMiller uses [Papermill](https://github.com/nteract/papermill) to run your remote notebook.
-Besides executing, Papermill also enables you to parameterize your notebooks.
+Besides executing, Papermill also enables you to parameterize notebooks.
 If you would like to override certain variables in your notebook, add the variables and values in the config YAML file under the `papermill` key.
+See example below.

-This repo contains a folder `example` in which a notebook `test.ipynb` exists.
+This repository contains a folder `example` in which a notebook `test.ipynb` exists.
 If you would like to run this notebook with GitMiller, use either:

 ```
 $ gitmiller -u <GITHUB USERNAME> -p <GITHUB PASSWORD>, -r https://github.com/UtrechtUniversity/GitMiller/tree/master/example, -n test.ipynb, -o <LOCAL OUTPUT-PATH>